-In the last three decades, both the British and Republic of South Korea's governments have developed a range of similar childcare2 policies with dual aims.
+In the last three decades, both the British and Republic of South Korea's1 governments have developed a range of similar childcare2 policies with dual aims.
 On the one hand, childcare is being officially supported to promote children's development, learning, and well-being before they enter compulsory schooling, while on the other, it is promoted to encourage parents to share working and caring equally.
-In practice, this means encouraging maternal labour market participation (Lee, 2017; Lloyd, 2018; Moon and marketised childcare systems, which feature public, private-for-profit and not-for-profit
+In practice, this means encouraging maternal labour market participation (Lee, 2017; Lloyd, 2018; Moon and Landsberg, 2018).
+Such policies are being implemented within these two countries' marketised childcare systems, which feature public, private-for-profit and not-for-profit providers as delivery partners.